extendr/extendr.github.io/index.md

 ## Goals of the project

-Instead of wrapping R objects, we convert to Rust native objects on entry to a function.
+Where possible, we convert parameters to Rust native objects on entry to a function.
 This makes the wrapped code clean and dependency free.
-The ultimate goal is to allow the wrapping of existing Rust libraries without markup, but in the meantime, the markup is as light as possible.
+We aim to support writing idiomatic Rust code, with a minimum amount of markup.

 ```rust
 #[extendr]